MattiaLancellotti/scripts/README.md

 to use strcutures like arrays and lists that are not suggested general guidelines (such as by Google's guideline).

+### Dependencies
+As I've already pointed out most of these scripts are written in **GNU Bash** because I like writing in it.
+Don't worry scripts that don't need bash-isms are not bash only.
+Instead of just moving files around and creating complicated logic through scripts and makefiles I decided that a simple but powerful approach was the way to go, that's why you also need **stow** that links files around your file system.

 ### Installation
-To easily install these scripts, I created a Makefile that tries to follow GNU's standard's naming scheme.
-The default target is `make install` and it tries to put these scripts into *${HOME}/.local/bin*.
-Since I'm too lazy to write ebuilds in my case and other installation scripts/methods/archives for other distros, most of the repos you find in this account will use `stow` as *package manager*.
+To easily install these scripts, I created a Makefile that tries to follow GNU's standard's naming scheme (in case you want to read it).
+The default target is `make install` and it searches for  *${HOME}/.local/bin*, `stow` will do the rest.
+The important thing to remember is that you **must not** move this folder once you've executed the installation recipe, or else the stow's links will break.
 The available commands are listed below:
   - To install these utilities just run `make install`;
   - To uninstall them run `make uninstall`;